-Why would coat color on a Rottweiler have anything to do with health problems, you might be wondering?
+You might be wondering why the coat color on a Rottweiler has anything to do with health problems, and you might be wondering?

-The reason is that the genes that influence coat color in a dog can also influence other things, such as skin sensitivity, vision, and hearing, temperament problems, neurological disorders, immune system disruption, an increased chance of illness.
+The reason is that the genes that influence coat color in a dog can also influence other things, such as skin sensitivity, vision and hearing, temperament problems, neurological disorders, immune system disruption, and an increased chance of illness.

 Rottweiler colors and Inbreeding